When and Where to View the Best Fall Foliage in PA

 You can drive to Bucktail Overlook, also called “Top of the World,” with its 360-degree panoramic views of mountaintops in the PA Wilds, making it one of the most picturesque fall foliage spots in the state.

-For the best view: After visiting Bucktail Overlook, find even more amazing views by hopping onto the The Fred Woods Trail, a 4.57-mile-long, yellow-blazed path that takes you past two more stunning vista points.
+For the best view: After visiting Bucktail Overlook, find even more amazing views by hopping on The Fred Woods Trail, a 4.57-mile-long, yellow-blazed path that takes you past two more stunning vista points.

 20. Hawk Mountain Sanctuary